 Remove from the oven again.
-Sprinkle the top with the crumbled feta cheese and return to the oven for another 10-15 minutes.
+Sprinkle the top with the crumbled feta cheese and return to the oven just until the cheese melts.

 Remove from oven and allow to cool a little before serving.
 Tastes fantastic with a slice of hearty bread like my whole-wheat sourdough bread.
 Enjoy!